-Optional: Request for Information - The issuer requests more information about the transaction.
+Optional: Request for Information (RFI) - The issuer requests more information about the transaction.
 At this stage, no money is withdrawn from your account.
-However, if you do not respond to the Request for Information in a timely manner, a chargeback may take place, and money may be withdrawn from your account.
-For more information, check our FAQ.
+However, if you do not respond to the RFI in a timely manner, a chargeback may take place, and money may be withdrawn from your account.

 - Provide the requested transactional information to the issuer.

-- Notification of Chargeback - A Notification of Chargeback (NoC) may follow a Request for Information (RFI), or occur immediately after the transaction payment status is set to Settled or Refunded skipping the RFI step.
-In most cases, a chargeback is a next step after a NoC.
-It usually occurs a couple of days after the NoC.
+Notification of Chargeback (NoC) - A chargeback has been initiated by the issuer, and can be defended.
+The NoC may follow a RFI, or occur immediately after the payment status is set to Settled or Refunded, skipping the RFI step.
+The chargeback debit usually occurs a few days after you receive the NoC.

-From there, the dispute continues through the following statuses:
+From there, the dispute continues through the following stages:

 - 1st Chargeback - The disputed amount is withdrawn from your account.
-If you accept the dispute, or fail to upload your defense documents, this is the final status.
+If you accept the dispute, or fail to upload your defense documents, this is the final stage.

 - InformationSupplied - Adyen receives the supporting documents and forwards them to the scheme.
 It is no longer possible to change these documents.

 - ChargebackReversed - The disputed amount is transferred back to your account.
-The issuer is reviews the defense.
-If they accept, this is the final status.
+In this stage, the issuer reviews the defense.
+If they accept the defense, or the issuer response timeframe expires, this is the final stage.

-- Pre-arbitration (Only Visa, Diners, and Discover) - If the issuer declines your defense, they open pre-arbitration, which Adyen will review.
+- Pre-arbitration (Only Visa, Mastercard, Diners) - If the issuer declines your defense, they open pre-arbitration, which Adyen will review.

 - 2nd Chargeback - If the issuer declines your defense, or Adyen accepts their pre-arbitration case, a second chargeback occurs.
 You can not upload defense documents.
-This is the final status.
+This is the final stage.